Respiratory Disease Classification and Biometric Analysis Using Biosignals from Digital Stethoscopes: Abstract

 \section{Abstract}

-In global healthcare, respiratory diseases are a leading cause of mortality, underscoring the need for rapid and accurate diagnostics.
-To advance rapid screening techniques via auscultation, our research focuses on employing one of the largest publicly available medical database of respiratory sounds to train multiple machine learning models able to classify different health conditions.
-Our method combines Empirical Mode Decomposition (EMD) and spectral analysis to extract physiologically relevant biosignals from acoustic data, closely tied to cardiovascular and respiratory patterns, making our approach apart is its departure from conventional audio feature extraction practices.
-We use Power Spectral Density analysis and filtering techniques to select Intrinsic Mode Functions (IMFs) strongly correlated with underlying physiological phenomena.
+Respiratory diseases remain a leading cause of mortality worldwide, highlighting the need for faster and more accurate diagnostic tools.
+This work presents a novel approach leveraging digital stethoscope technology for automatic respiratory disease classification and biometric analysis.
+Our approach has the potential to significantly enhance traditional auscultation practices.
+By leveraging one of the largest publicly available medical database of respiratory sounds, we train machine learning models to classify various respiratory health conditions.
+Our method differs from conventional methods by using Empirical Mode Decomposition (EMD) and spectral analysis techniques to isolate clinically relevant biosignals embedded within acoustic data captured by digital stethoscopes.
+This approach focuses on information closely tied to cardiovascular and respiratory patterns within the acoustic data.
+Spectral analysis and filtering techniques isolate Intrinsic Mode Functions (IMFs) strongly correlated with these physiological phenomena.
 These biosignals undergo a comprehensive feature extraction process for predictive modeling.
-Initially, we deploy a binary classification model that demonstrates a balanced accuracy of 87\% in distinguishing between healthy and diseased individuals.
-Subsequently, we employ a six-class classification model that achieves a balanced accuracy of 72\% in diagnosing specific respiratory conditions like pneumonia and chronic obstructive pulmonary disease (COPD).
-For the first time, we also introduce regression models that estimate age and body mass index (BMI) based solely on acoustic data, as well as a model for gender classification.
-Our findings underscore the potential of this approach to significantly enhance assistive and remote diagnostic capabilities.
+These features then serve as input to train several machine learning models for both classification and regression tasks.
+Our approach achieves high accuracy in both binary classification (89\% balanced accuracy for healthy vs. diseased) and multi-class classification (72\% balanced accuracy for specific diseases like pneumonia and COPD).
+For the first time, this work introduces regression models capable of estimating age and body mass index (BMI) based solely on acoustic data, as well as a model for sex classification.
+Our findings underscore the potential of intelligent digital stethoscopes to significantly enhance assistive and remote diagnostic capabilities, contributing to advancements in digital health, telehealth, and remote patient monitoring.